The Twilight Saga (film series): Twilight in popular culture

 In 2019, Russian figure skater Alena Kostornaia used music from the Twilight and New Moon soundtracks for her free program.
-With this program, she later became the European champion, and was the favourite for the world title before the championship's cancellation in March 2020 due to the COVID-19 Pandemic.
+With this program, she later became the European champion, and was the favourite for the world title before the championship's cancellation in March 2020 due to the COVID-19 pandemic.

+A Lego set based on the Cullen house was released in February 2025.
+The set was designed as a part of Lego Ideas.